thejsway/thejsway/manuscript/chapter04.md

 Write a program that asks the user for a number, then shows the multiplication table for this number.

-When you are done, improve the program so it to only accepts numbers between 2 and 9 (use the previous exercise as a blueprint).
+When you are done, improve the program so it only accepts numbers between 2 and 9 (use the previous exercise as a blueprint).

 ### Neither yes nor no

-Write a program that plays "neither yes, nor no" with the user; specifically, the user enters text until the user types "yes" or "no", ending the game.
+Write a program that plays "neither yes, nor no" with the user; specifically, the user enters text until she types "yes" or "no", ending the game.

 ### FizzBuzz